 From a young age I've been fascinated by the weather and climate that surrounds us.
 I majored in physics as an undergraduate and realized how fundamental physics is to our understanding of earth.
 Graduate school has been a fantastic opportunity for me to combine my interest in our atmosphere with my passion for using math and physics to better understand the world.

-I am helping to develop the Actionable Community-Oriented Research eNgagement (ACORN) program with fellow graduate students and the Program on Climate Change to facilitate project-based collaboration between UW graduate students and community organizations.
+I am a co-founder of the Actionable Community-Oriented Research eNgagement (ACORN) program that facilitates project-based collaboration between UW graduate students and community organizations.
 We are currently looking to develop more partnerships to help meet community priorities related to climate change—please contact us at firstname.lastname@example.org if interested!